-- Ensures CDSiC projects and initiatives advance the use of current CDS standards and regulatory frameworks. - Ensures CDSiC projects and initiatives benefit from use of current CDS standards and regulatory frameworks. - Advances coordination of standards-based CDS efforts between CDS stakeholders. - Disseminates Workgroup products that facilitate translation of evidence on CDS standards into practice. - Disseminates Workgroup products that facilitate the broader adoption of standardsbased CDS.
+- Ensures CDSiC projects and initiatives advance and benefit from the use of current CDS standards and regulatory frameworks. - Advances coordination of standards-based CDS efforts between CDS stakeholders. - Disseminates Workgroup products that facilitate translation of evidence on CDS standards into practice. - Disseminates Workgroup products that facilitate the broader adoption of standardsbased CDS.